 Why are patients excited to be patient ?

 We once treated a woman who suffered an oral burning pain for over six months.
 After initiating treatment and eliminating her pain, her husband came to us saying, “Thanks for giving my wife back to me.”
 There are many such occasions to celebrate at the Raleigh Facial Pain Center and these are also the most satisfying moments in our practice – to join with people to visualize and then realize a life that is pain free.

 60% referred from dentistry, 40% referred from medicine; 70% referred by general dentists and doctors, 30% referred by specialists

 Why call for pain management?

-TMJ (previous term used to refer to joint damage)
+TMD (previous term used to refer to joint damage)

 Earache without infection